-NAMM 2018: Bitwig had a busy 2017, not only releasing version 2 of its Studio DAW but also consolidating this with the 2.1 and 2.2 updates.
-The company shows no sign of letting up this year, as it’s already announced version 2.3.
+Bitwig had a busy 2017, not only releasing version 2 of its Studio DAW but also consolidating this with the 2.1 and 2.2 updates.
+The company shows no sign of letting up this year: having announced it in January, the company has has just released version 2.3.

 Leading the charge is Phase-4, a 4-oscillator phase distortion and phase modulation synth that takes inspiration from the likes of Yamaha’s DX7 and Casio’s CZ series.
 The oscillators are powered by a sine wave that can be shaped using five phase distortion algorithms; each oscillator can also be phase-modulated by itself and the other three oscillators.
 The result is an instrument that promises not only to emulate classic tones, but also to strike out down new sonic avenues.